 Little Machine Shop recently started carrying a Spindle Brake for the Sieg SX-2 mill.
 Made by Preist Tools, Inc, this is a wonderful addition to my mill, securing the spindle.
 Most people will use this when tightening the collets, but this will really help with accuracy ensuring the vice or part being machined is properly oriented on the mill’s table.

 About the only negative is you can do some serious damage if power is applied when the pin securing the spindle is engaged.
+Update: It was inevitable.
+I accidently turned on the mill with the spindle brake on, and no damage occuredd.
 There is another model that includes a safety switch, but it’s more than twice as expensive, and the bottom surface isn’t flat.
 I need a flat bottom to attach my LED spindle light, and I can live without the interlock, so this is the unit for me.

 In short: highly recommended upgrade for those of you with the Sieg SX2.